-The BI-SLR Healing Emotions and Achieving Resilience to Traumatic Stress (HEARTS) Program is a federally funded partnership between Beth Israel Medical Center and St. Luke’s-Roosevelt.
+The BI-Mount Sinai St. Luke's Roosevelt Healing Emotions and Achieving Resilience to Traumatic Stress (HEARTS) Program is a federally funded partnership between Mount Sinai Beth Israel and Mount Sinai St. Luke's Roosevelt.
 The program aims to improve the care for children and families who have suffered the effects of traumatic stress.
 We are primarily funded through the National Child Traumatic Stress Initiative of the Substance Abuse and Mental Health Service Administration.
 This funding also affords us membership in the National Child Traumatic Stress Network.

 Visit www.NCTSN.org for more information.

 We offer a variety of services, including treatment, training, consultation, advocacy and community engagement.
 As part of the grant goals, we serve as a local expert resource on child traumatic stress for our community and deliver treatments, trainings, and other knowledge created by the NCTSN to consumers, community agencies, and service systems in New York City.

 We deliver the latest evidence-based trauma treatments, including Attachment, Self-Regulation and Competence, Trauma-Focused Cognitive Behavioral Therapy and Child-Parent Psychotherapy.
 We treat children ages 2-18 (and sometimes up to 21 years of age).
 We provide individual, group, and family therapy.

 We also offer free therapy for military families as part of Give an Hour.